-By John "Hawk" Marino, the godfather of ultramarathon cycling
+By John "Hawk" Marino

 A pace vehicle and crew is primarily responsible for providing a cyclist with food and drink, change of clothes, navigation, light source at night, and protection from motorists in certain situations.
 In order to avoid being a hazard on the roads, all pace vehicle crews should have an understanding of how to support a rider.
 Read and learn the information discussed below.